robertbenson/Python_OpenAI_ICAO/README.md

 The supplied openai code has been modified to:
 1. use dotenv to hide the api key
-2. modify the content for my use case: `"What ICAO airfields are within 200 km of Dublin airport ?"`
+2. modify the content for my use case: `"What ICAO airfields are within 200 km of Dublin airport, return the longitude and latitude of each ?"`